 Internet of Things (IoT) represents the next step towards the digitisation of our society and economy, where objects and people are interconnected through communication networks and report about their status and/or the surrounding environment.
-According to a recent European Commission study the market value of the IoT in the EU is expected to exceed one trillion euros in 2020.
+According to a European Commission study the market value of the IoT in the EU is expected to exceed one trillion euros in 2020.

-In March 2015 the Alliance for Internet of Things Innovation (AIOTI) was set up to support the creation of an innovative and industry driven European Internet of Things ecosystem.
-AIOTI flags the intention of the European Commission to work closely with all active stakeholders and actors of the technology towards the establishment of a competitive European IoT market and new business models.
+In March 2015 the Alliance for Internet of Things Innovation (AIOTI) was launched by the European Commission to support the creation of an innovative and industry driven European Internet of Things ecosystem.
+This flags the intention of the European Commission to work closely with all Internet of Things stakeholders and actors towards the establishment of a competitive European IoT market and the creation of new business models.
 Today AIOTI is the largest European IoT Association.

-The Digital Single Market (DSM) Strategy , adopted in May 2015, includes elements that lead Europe a step further in accelerating developments on Internet of Things.
+In May 2015 the Digital Single Market (DSM) Strategy was adopted.
+The DSM strategy includes elements which lead Europe a step further in accelerating developments on Internet of Things.
 In particular, the strategy underlines the need to avoid fragmentation and to foster interoperability for IoT to reach its potential.

 A potential obstacle for the achievement of a single market for the IoT has to do with issues linked to the capacity to handle a large diversity and very large volumes of connected devices, and the need to securely identify them and be able to discover them so that they can be plugged into IoT systems.
 In this context it is important to promote an interoperable IoT numbering space for a universal object identification that transcends geographical limits, and an open system for object identification and authentication.
-Some aspects of numbering are addressed in the recently announced review of the telecoms rules .
+Some aspects of numbering are already addressed in the 2016 review of the EU telecoms rules .